kiwikernel/Blood-Donor-Analysis/README.md

 ## Usage

-Run the 'main.py' script and it will automatically send to a Telegram group updates on blood donor statistics at 9:00 AM daily.
+Run the `main.py` script and it will automatically send to a Telegram group updates on blood donor statistics at 9:00 AM daily.

 ## Features

-Any error messages will be recorded in 'script_log.log'.
+Any error messages will be recorded in `script_log.log`.

 ## Contact

-For inquiries or feedback, contact me at [mfrmnoor(at)gmail(dot)com].
+For inquiries or feedback, contact me at `mfrmnoor(at)gmail(dot)com`.